lmars/packer-post-processor-vagrant-s3/README.md

 ### version

 The version of the box you are uploading.
+The box will be uploaded to a S3 directory path that includes the version number (e.g. `vagrant/boxes/<version>`).

 Only one box can be uploaded per provider for a given version.
 If you are building an updated box, you should bump this version, meaning users of your box will be made aware of the new version.